deanstein/WebsiteExperimental/README.md

-# WebsiteExperimental
+# Experimental Website - JS
-A place to test while developing my new website.
+A plain JavaScript-based approach to a new website.